Woberegger/DatabaseSecurity/scripts/10/10b_prepare_nosql_inj_node.js.md

 # restart apache, after having changed that parameter
 systemctl restart apache2

-# install python pymongo package
+# install node.js and package manager for it

-apt install python3-pymongo
+apt install -y nodejs npm

-# test python connection to mongodb
-python3 ~student/DatabaseSecurity/scripts/10/10c_mongodb_connect.py
+npm install mongodb

+# the output should show a lot of Mongo... and other methods
+node <<!
+   const mongodb = require('mongodb');
+   console.log(mongodb);
+!

-# call the injection script
+# then call 10b_mongodb_connect
-python3 ~student/DatabaseSecurity/scripts/10/10c_test_nosql_inj.py
+node 10b_mongodb_connect.js